stashgg/stash-unity/Assets/Stash.Popup/README.md

 ### Basic Setup

-The plugin provides a singleton `StashPayCard` class that handles all interactions with the popup card.
-Here's how to use it:

-**The general flow:**

 For detailed instructions on creating Stash Pay checkout links, consult the Stash documentation.

 1. Request payment link on the game backend and send the resulting link to the game client.
-2. Show the payment URL using the StashPayCard as follows:
+2. The plugin provides a singleton `StashPayCard` class that handles all interactions with the popup card.
+Here's how to use it:

 ```csharp
 using StashPopup;